Kiana-Jahanshid/pylearn/Assignment_14/README.md

 > ##  How to play ?

 + for moving spaceship , press **"A"** key to shift into the left of the screen & press **"D"** to shift to the right.
 Or else, you can use default arrow keys to move spaceship.
-+ Don't let enemies to reach into your palnet :space_invader: . otherwise you'll lose one of your lives :heart:
++ Don't let enemies to reach into your planet :space_invader: . otherwise each time you'll lose one of your lives :heart:
 + for shoot at the enemy , press **"F"** key to fire bullets . :boom:

 ![This is an image](https://github.com/kiana-jahanshid/pylearn/blob/master/Assignment_14/GameScreenShot.JPG)